 Worried about setting off someone’s allergies?
 Maybe opt for scent- or pollen-free lilies or calla lilies, rather than the fragrant, pollen-filled Oriental lilies.
 Going to a house full of pets and small children?
 Go for a non-toxic option!

 If you ask us, the verdict on lilies vs. calla lilies is in: They’re both amazing!
 But we hope these facts about lilies and calla lilies have cleared things up, and shown how each flower has its own special beauty to appreciate.
-For those who can’t get enough of either bloom, The Bouqs Co. has you covered with both!Shop All
+For those who can’t get enough of either bloom, your favorite online florist, The Bouqs Co., has you covered with both!Shop All